esgf2-us/metagrid/docs/docs/contributors/getting_started_local.md

 ---

+## Convenience Script for Common Tasks

+If you cd to the root project directory for metagrid, you'll see there is a `manage_metagrid.sh` script.

+This script provides some convenience functions for common tasks related to running Metagrid.
+Selecting the 'Start / Stop Local Dev Containers' option in the main menu will automatically build the frontend and backend local containers using the same commands described earlier on this page.
+If the containers are already running, then the same option will stop the containers instead.

+This is a quick way to start and stop the Metagrid app for local development.
+The other functions in the script are related to production mode and are explained further here: [Getting Started for Production](getting_started_production.md)

 ## VSCode Configuration

 `.vscode/settings.json` files are provided to automatically configure your VSCode to leverage the quality assurance tools even if you use workspaces or open the folder directly.